There are 1,422 names matching your criteria. This is page 5.

 meaning "bright, famous".

-Occupational name meaning "tax gatherer" from the Middle English toll
+Occupational name meaning "tax gatherer", derived from Middle English toll

 TRAVERS English, French